- Key Takeaways

 - Industrial Engineers

 The best way to answer this is beyond the utility value of having a job.
-Say that you admire the hard work they do and how important the company is for the nation.
-Then you can add that you would like the chance to be a part of this and that you think you would make a good addition to the team.
+Say that you admire the hard work they do and how vital the company is to the nation.
+Then you can add that you would like the chance to be a part of this and that you think you would make a good addition to the

 2. How Would You Deal with a Customer That Was Upset?